plone/training/theming/ttw-advanced.rst

 ------------
 Let's open ``rules.xml``.
 You will see all the rules that are used in Barceloneta theme right now.
 For the time being let's concentrate on how to hack these rules.

-Suppose that we want to make the "above content" block (the one that contains breadcrumbs) conditional, and show it only for authenticated users and PUT HERE ANOTHER EXAMPLE (?).
+Suppose that we want to make the "above content" block (the one that contains breadcrumbs) conditional, and show it only for authenticated users.

 Find this line: